WFU-HPC/deac-docs/source/cluster-sla.rst

 * The HPC Team will copy data identified by the requestor to the archive where it will reside on Cloud storage.
 * Life span options for archived data are for 3 or 10 years.
 Exceptions can be made upon request when needed (due to grant rules, publication requirements, etc).

-    * In the event of a publication, data will be retained for the period of time on a project by project basis
+    * In the event of a post-project retention requirement (for a grant or publication, etc), data will be retained for the required time on a project-by-project basis.
     * Any research resulting in a patent will result in the data retention being extended to the life of the patent.

 * To reduce storage space, data may be compressed prior to archival.